chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ldap.rst

 The |chef server| supports using |windows ad| or |ldap| for any user that has an email address in the |ldap| directory.
 This allows those users to log in to the |chef server| by using their corporate credentials instead of having a separate username and password.

-.. warning:: The **required** attributes in the user LDAP record without which the system will not function are
+.. warning:: The **required** attributes in the user LDAP record without which the system will not function are:

    - ``mail:``
    - ``samaccountname:`` or ``uid:``

-   The **expected** attributes that should be found in the user LDAP record are
+   The **expected** attributes that should be found in the user LDAP record are:

    - ``displayname:``
    - ``givenname:``